KhalimCK/epc-api-python/README.md

 list/dictionary format, however for other mime types, the user is presented the content back and it's up to the user to parse the response in a suitable fashion.
 Some examples of handling different mime types of have provided in `/examples`.

-TODO
-- Parse different response types [x]
-- Tests
-  - application/zip passed to recommendations endpoint [x]
-  - Complete the coverage [x]
-- Adding paging parameters [x]
-- Write some decent documentation [x]
-  - Specifically talk about how we handle the parsing of different Accept values (i.e. let the user parse the content and provide examples)
-- Document function decorators [x]
-- Update examples to not use dotnev [x]
-- Delete this todo list []
-- Publish []